shossains/SQT/doc/Part_1_Report.md

 Bad weather: <br/>
 - Test Inky's behaviour if Blinky isn't on the board.
 - Test Inky's behaviour if player isn't on the board.
-- Test Inky's behaviour if
+- Test Inky's behaviour if Blinky and Inky are encapsulated.

 ### Exercise 12
 see 'Boundary test' word file